There are two situations when you must consider official financial sponsorship for a student visa application:

 - The British Council

-When making your Tier 4 student visa application you will need to provide evidence of your ‘Official Financial Sponsorship’.
-This will be in the form of a letter from your Sponsor.
+When making your student visa application you will need to provide evidence of your official financial sponsorship.

 - include your name